Skip to main content

 Gamify Poetry

-In this first set of virtual poetry activities, we merge poetry with game-based learning to spark curiosity and engagement in a gamified instructional manner.
-Students might guess if a line of poetry is Shakespeare’s or a Hip Hop artist’s, spin a wheel to select a recitation style, match poets to their works, or solve jigsaw puzzles revealing poems.
-These playful activities make poetry accessible and fun, and transform learning into an interactive adventure, encouraging students to approach poetry in the classroom with enthusiasm and confidence.
+In this first set of online poetry games for the classroom, we blend poetry with game-based learning strategies to spark student curiosity and engagement in a fun and interactive way.
+These interactive poetry activities for middle school and high school students include guessing whether a poetic line is from Shakespeare or a Hip Hop artist, spinning a wheel to choose a recitation style, matching poets to their works, and solving jigsaw puzzles that reveal poems.
+These digital poetry activities make poetry more accessible and enjoyable while helping students build confidence and enthusiasm for exploring poetic language and structure.

 Why Hip Hop?
 The lyrics in Hip Hop often follow poetic structures, utilizing techniques such as rhyme, alliteration, assonance, and metaphor to create impactful narratives and imagery.
 Like poetry, Hip Hop gives voice to personal and societal experiences, exploring themes of identity, struggle, social justice, love, and community.
 Hip Hop also brings the rhythm and beat of poetry to life through performance: the dynamic interaction between performer and audience in Hip Hop mirrors the recitation of poetry, where the delivery, tone, and pace are crucial to the interpretation and impact of the words (which will serve as a great introduction to poetic meter in our later poetry interactive lessons!).